Sabaudian/Binary_Image_Classification_project/README.md

 - **Scikit-learn** version is: **1.3.1**
 - **Tensorflow** version is: **2.15.0**
 - **requirements.txt** contains all the becessary python packages.
-- The **models folder** containes the saves of the hyperparameters tuning process.
+- The **models folder** contains the saves of the hyperparameters tuning and k-fold cross-validation processes.
-  > If you want to performe the tuning, you can simply delete the folder.

 ## Structure of the project